joshsj/joshsj.github.io/source/index.md

 # Hello

 I'm a spirited software developer from Manchester seeking a job in full stack web development.
-Any tech stack is a good tech stack, but .NET, Vue & SQL is my favourite.
+Any tech stack is a good tech stack, but .NET, Vue and SQL is my jam.

 I'm close to completing my degree in Software Engineering at Sheffield Hallam, during which I undertook a 14-month placement at